Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.

 Health Benefits of Eggs for Vegetarians

-Because vegetarian diets can be low in some nutritional aspects, eggs may be a really significant source of specific nutrients and vitamins.
-As one of the most nutritional foods on the planet, eggs can actually be an ideal way to boost overall nutrition intake in a vegetarian diet.
+Because vegetarian diets can be low in some nutritional aspects, eggs may be a significant source of specific nutrients and vitamins.
+As one of the most nutritional foods on the planet, eggs can be an ideal way to boost overall nutrition intake in a vegetarian diet.

 One large hard-boiled egg contains (recommended daily intake):

 - Six grams of protein: Protein is a critical part of a healthy diet and comprises amino acids (chemical building blocks).
-In the body, amino acids are used to repair, build, and grow muscles and bones.
+In the body, amino acids repair, build, and grow muscles and bones.
 They’re also used to make enzymes and hormones and as a readily available energy source.
 Protein is vital to a healthy and balanced diet!

 - The egg yolk contains fat-soluble nutrients like vitamins A, D, and E and essential antioxidants like lutein.
 The fat found within the egg yolk helps the body absorb those vitamins!
 That’s why many tout eggs as being a complete and whole protein source.